internet-of-plants/blog/_drafts/2015-03-06-Sensing-moisture.md

 <!-- more -->

 The humidity sensor basically consists of two electrodes which should pass a current.
 These are tucked into the soil whose humidity we want to measure.
 The soil becomes more electrically conductive the more humid it is, increasing the current flow.

-TOOD: On-sensor, a common collector circuit is modulated that results in a voltage variation at its output which is the sensors output pin.
+On the sensor, a common collector circuit then translates the change in current flow to a change in voltage at its output, which is the sensor's output pin.

-We sample this value using the "analog to digital converter" ADC on the SAM R21 board.
+We sample this value using the "analog to digital converter" (ADC) on the SAM R21 board.
 The ADC is used in an operation mode that compares the input signal to a reference voltage and then quantizes the signal.
 The maximum sampled value is reached when the input has the same magnitude as the reference voltage, 3.3V for our scenario.
-Ignoring snall voltage drops caused by the transistor circuit, the sensor should roughly reach this maximum value when submerged in water.
-We used the ADC with a sampling width of 12 bit, leading to a maximum value of 2^12-1 = 4095.
+Ignoring small voltage drops caused by the transistor circuit, the sensor should roughly reach this maximum value when submerged in water.
+We used the ADC with a sampling width of 12-bit, leading to a maximum value of 2^12-1 = 4095.

-(TODO: Use this?
-I think the interpretation of the values should not be part of the sensor applciation anyway).
-Assuming a linear correlation between the voltage at the sensor's output pin and the humidity, we can divide the range into three appropriate intervals to classify the soil as dry, normal or wet.

 # Calibrating the ADC